RohitMidha23/http-rohitmidha23.github.io/_posts/2019-01-11-Introduction-to-Pandas.md

 ---
-You can find out the dataset used in the following code [here](http://bit.ly/MoviesDatasetExplained).
+You can find the dataset used in the following code [here](http://bit.ly/MoviesDatasetExplained).
 ```python
 movies=pd.read_csv("data/movies.csv",encoding = "ISO-8859-1")
 # encoding is added only for this specific dataset because it gave error with utf-8